microsoftgraph/microsoft-graph-docs-contrib/concepts/callrecords-api-faq.md

 * **Subscribe to notifications**: Subscribe to [change notifications feed](changenotifications-for-callrecords.md) and receive notifications containing call IDs whenever a new call record is created.
 * **List call records**: Get a list of call IDs by requesting it from [List callRecords API](../api-reference/v1.0/api/callrecords-cloudcommunications-list-callrecords.md).
 * **Manual search**: If you are a [Call Analytics](https://learn.microsoft.com/microsoftteams/use-call-analytics-to-troubleshoot-poor-call-quality) customer, you can manually search for a call ID in a user’s history.
 Note that there is no automated system available to retrieve all call IDs from Call Analytics.
 * **Use callChainId:**: Look up the call ID using the `callChainId` from the [Get call](../api-reference/v1.0/resources/call.md) API after the call is completed.
-Note that the `callChainId` may differ from the call ID in certain scenarios, such as transfer calls due to architecture specifics.
+The `callChainId` may differ from the call ID in certain scenarios, such as transfer calls due to architecture specifics.
 Therefore, this method is less preferred compared to other options.

-## When will a call record be available?
+## When is a call record available?

 A first version of a call record is typically generated and a notification is sent within 15 minutes after a call ends.
 However, it can take up to 60 minutes for the service to make the call record available.
 For more details, please refer to the [Latency](../api-reference/v1.0/resources/subscription.md#latency) page.